Grodno Governorate: Bialystok-Grodno District (1915–1917)

 The Grodno Governorate was occupied by the German Empire in 1915 during the Battle of Vilnius in World War I. It was known as the Bialystok-Grodno District of Ober Ost until February 1, 1918, when it was integrated into the Lithuania District as its southern part.
 From then, until November 1918, it was part of the Kingdom of Lithuania.

 After 1918

-On December 1–2, 1918, a congress in Grodno, consisting of several hundred delegates from the whole of the Grodno Governorate (including Białystok, Sokółka, Brest Litovsk, Slonim, Vawkavysk, Bielsk, Pruzhany and etc.) voted to join Lithuania.
+On December 1–2, 1918, a congress in Grodno, consisting of several hundred delegates from the whole of the Grodno Governorate (including Białystok, Sokółka, Brest Litovsk, Slonim, Vawkavysk, Bielsk, Pruzhany etc.) voted to join Lithuania.
 The delegates declared that all authority should rest with the region's inhabitants.
 Given Grodno Governorate's historical and economic ties to Lithuania, they resolved to annex the Grodno Region to Lithuania while granting it autonomy rights.
 The congress participants assigned the implementation of this decision to the elected executive body – the Grodno Region's Belarusian Board.

 After the Treaty of Riga on 18 March 1921, which ended the Polish–Soviet War, the governorate became the voivodeships of Białystok, Nowogródek and Polesie of the Second Polish Republic.